legiosoft/guardhouse-sdk-dotnet/README.md

 });
 ```

+By default, the SDK sends introspection credentials as form data (`client_id` and `client_secret`).

-If your identity server does not accept Basic Authentication for introspection, use FormData credential transmission:
+If your identity server requires HTTP Basic Authentication for introspection, set credential transmission to `BasicAuth`:

 ```csharp
 builder.Services.AddGuardhouseResource(options =>